 Note that looking at a 5 mw laser point could irreversible damage your eyes.The GSO RC allows three adjustments:

 Step 1) Primary mirror vs focuser tube: First step is to check and adjust the alignment of the focusser with the primary mirror.
 This is easy if the back cell is removed.
-In a very dark room put a collimation laser with a sharp focus in the focuser and point it to a white flat surface.
-The bright of the pointer will be picked up by the mirror en if the correct distance is applied (a little longer then the telescope) it is focussed again as a disk around the original lit spot.
-In my case is was about 5 to 6 mm off the middle indicating a not perfect squareness of the focuser versus the mirror!!.
+In a very dark room, put a collimation laser with a sharp focus in the focuser and point it to a white flat surface.
+The bright spot on the white surface produced by the laser will be picked up by the mirror en if at the correct distance (a little longer then the telescope) it is focussed again as a disk around the original bright laser spot.
+In my case the disk by the mirror was about 5 to 6 mm off the middle indicating a not perfect squareness of the focuser versus the mirror!!
 By turning both the focusser and the mirror, I could found a spot where it was in the middle.
 Alternatively you have to install an optional adjustable tilt ring "focuser collimation" or maybe put some aluminium foil under one side of the mirror.
-Note I understand that the ring will block your collimation screws.
+Note that the tilt ring could block your collimation screws.

 Put a tissue as a projection screen in front of the mounting hole of the secondary mirror.
 Place laser with a sharp pointer (barlowed with a small hole adapter) and look to the projection on the tissue and adjust primary assembly with the six bolts till the pointer is exact in the middle of the secondary mounting hole.
 The primary assembly can be tilted with the 6 screws.
 The three 2.5mm black hex head are for adjustment/collimation and the three 3 mm silver hex heads are for locking.
 Make only small movements of about 1/8 of a turn and compensate with the opposite screws